 Other than in a sentence

-- No one other than his wife laughed in the party.
+- No one other than his wife laughed at the party.

 - Other than a new blanket, I purchased no special garments.